26.4.18

 Photo of tulips by Minaz Jantz

-Years ago I took a photo of the white tulips from the perspective of laying on the ground.
-The sunlight shone through the hugging tulips that are reaching for the sky.
-I decided this was the perfect image to inspire and create the next multi-media painting.
+Years ago, I took a photo of the white tulips from the perspective of lying on the ground.
+The sunlight shone through the hugging tulips, which were reaching for the sky.
+This was the perfect image to inspire and create the next multi-media painting.

 Preparing for art session with pastels.